dahlia/logtape/README.md

 };
 ~~~~

+[ECMAScript Explicit Resource Management]: https://github.com/tc39/proposal-explicit-resource-management

 ### Explicit disposal

-You can explicitly dispose of a sink by calling the `dispose()` method.
+You can explicitly dispose of a sink by calling the [`dispose()`] method.
 It is
 useful when you want to flush the buffer of a sink without blocking returning
 a response in edge functions.
 Here's an example of using the `dispose()`
 with [`ctx.waitUntil()`] in Cloudflare Workers: